kinan-02/SkinCancer-AL/README.md

 ## Installation
 **Clone the Repository**:

-   Clone this repository to your local machine using :
+   Clone this repository to your local machine using:

    ```sh
    git clone https://github.com/kinan-02/SkinCancer-AL.git